Standaard Boekhandel gebruikt cookies en gelijkaardige technologieën om de website goed te laten werken en je een betere surfervaring te bezorgen.

 Londoners, and London-bound commuters, rely heavily on the railways, the London Underground and Docklands Light Railway to get around.
 This means ther...Lees meer

-Nowadays, the European coach market is dominated by a few manufacturers whose products are sold throughout the continent and beyond.
-It wasn't always ...Lees meer
+Nowadays, the European coach market is dominated by a few manufacturers whose products are sold across the Continent and beyond.
+It wasn't always like...Lees meer

 Since the 1970s, London has developed rapidly as a tourist location.
 A combination of factors have helped to facilitate this - visa-less travel from E...Lees meer